python/cpython/Doc/reference/expressions.rst

 .. index:: pair: operator; precedence

-The following table summarizes the operator precedences in Python, from lowest precedence (least binding) to highest precedence (most binding).
+The following table summarizes the operator precedence in Python, from lowest precedence (least binding) to highest precedence (most binding).
 Operators in the same box have the same precedence.
 Unless the syntax is explicitly given, operators are binary.
-Operators in the same box group left to right (except for comparisons, including tests, which all have the same precedence and chain from left to right --- see section :ref:`comparisons` --- and exponentiation, which groups from right to left).
+Operators in the same box group left to right (except for exponentiation, which groups from right to left).

+Note that comparisons, membership tests, and identity tests, all have the same precedence and have a left-to-right chaining feature as described in the :ref:`comparisons` section.

 +-----------------------------------------------+-------------------------------------+